Nextcloud Data Leak Puts 367,000 Staff and Client Records at Risk — Here’s What Happened

 How a Hosting Mistake Caused the Nextcloud Data Leak

 Cybernews found the records in a database that was open to the internet.
-This was a data leak, not a confirmed break-in.
+This was a data leak, not a confirmed break-in, because no one had to bypass a password or break into the system to view the files.

 Nextcloud fixed the setting after researchers reported it.
 The company has not found evidence that criminals accessed the leaked records.